PrairieLearn/PrairieLearn/doc/elements.md

 ## `pl-file-editor` element

-Provides an in-broswer file editor that's compatible with the other file elements and external grading system.
+Provides an in-browser file editor that's compatible with the other file elements and external grading system.

 #### Sample Element